How to Customize the WordPress Dashboard (And Why You’d Want To)

 What Customizing the WordPress Dashboard Entails

-Before we get into customizing the dashboard, let’s talk about what the process entails.
+Before we customize the dashboard, let’s discuss the process.
 For the unaware, WordPress is stellar when it comes to flexibility.
-Because it’s an open-source platform, you’re able to dig into the elements you want to customize and make them your own.
+Because it’s an open-source platform, you can customize the elements you want and make them your own.

 As such, you can change almost every aspect of the platform, especially the dashboard.
 Some of the things you can achieve are: